FARMINGDALE, N.Y. – Phil Mickelson, Lucas Glover and Ricky Barnes were on the move Monday at the U.S. Open.

 Barnes led the tournament by six strokes at one point Sunday, getting to 11 under and becoming only the fourth player in U.S. Open history to venture double digits below par.

-It didn't last.
-Barnes went on to make 11 bogeys in a 23-hole stretch spanning the third and fourth rounds, blowing every bit of his lead and then some.
+He couldn't stay there, not even close.
+Barnes -- never a winner on the PGA Tour -- went on to make 12 bogeys in a 24-hole stretch spanning the third and fourth rounds, blowing every bit of his lead and then some.
+He was 7 over through the first 12 holes of his final round.

 Defending champion Tiger Woods missed a birdie putt on the 72nd hole by the slimmest of margins, epitomizing his week.
-Each of his last three rounds were in the 60s, capped by a 1-under 69 on Monday, and he finished at even par.
+Each of his last three rounds were in the 60s, capped by a 1-under 69 on Monday and he finished at even par, still lamenting how he dropped four strokes over the final four holes of his rain-slogged opening round that ended Friday.